 - 1. Failure to switch players after each shot. - 2.
 Failure to make a legal shot as noted above. - 3.
 Shooting the cue ball into a pocket or off table. - 4.
 It is a foul when a player scratches on the break, or deflects the cue ball prior to hitting the racked balls.
 The incoming player receives (Cue ball in hand behind the headstring). - 5.
 When placing the cue ball in position, any forward stroke motion contacting the cue ball will be a foul, if not a legal shot. - 6.
 Shooting without at least one foot touching the floor. - 7.
 15 seconds maximum coaching between shots.
 Any longer is a foul. - 8.
-Object Ball Frozen To Cushion.
+Object Ball Frozen To Cushion Or Cue Ball.

-This applies to any shot where the cue ball's first contact with a ball is with one that is frozen to a cushion.
+This applies to any shot where the cue ball's first contact with a ball is with one that is frozen to a cushion or to the cue ball itself.
 After the cue ball makes contact with the frozen ball, the shot must result in either: